cenk1cenk2/docker-node-fnm/README.md

   before: false # a command to run before the task, can be an array of commands or false
   logs: prefix # logs can be 'true' for logging the service, 'false' for disabling the logs and 'prefix' for prefixing all services with their cwd
   load_dotenv: true # if the flag is set, this will load the .env file in the service.cwd
-  command: yarn dev:start # default command to run
+  command: pnpm run dev:start # default command to run
   sync: false # this will run the sync flagged services first and one-by-one with the sync_wait and run the others afterwards
   run_once: false # run the service once and do not try to restart
   exit_on_error: false # exit the whole container when there is a error with a given service